juliusmarkwei/SMS/README.md

 5. **Middleware and Validators:**
    These modules have decent coverage, but areas like `authenticateUser.ts` could benefit from more extensive testing in terms of different authentication scenarios.

 ---

+### **API Response Time and Request Throughput**

+In addition to the functionality tests, performance testing was conducted to assess the efficiency of the School Management System (SMS) API.
+The primary focus was on **API response times** and the system's ability to handle **request throughput**.

+-   **API Response Time Testing**:
+    The response times for all major endpoints were measured under different load conditions to ensure they meet performance standards.
+The API successfully responded within acceptable time limits, even for more complex queries such as course enrollments and student data retrieval.
+For instance, the average response time for CRUD operations remained below 500ms, ensuring a smooth user experience.

+-   **Request Throughput**:
+    The system was tested for **request throughput** by simulating multiple concurrent users interacting with the API.
+It was observed that the API could handle a significant number of requests without a noticeable drop in performance.
+The throughput remained stable even as the number of simultaneous requests increased, demonstrating that the API is capable of managing moderate to high traffic efficiently.

+---